pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 You need three steps to read text from a file:
 * *open* the file,
 * *read* something from it,
-* and *close* it finally.
+* and finally *close* it.

-Create a `poem.txt` file in the editor and write any poem to it.
+Create a `poem.txt` file in the editor and write any poem into it.
 Save the file.

 > [note]